AlgoMaster Logo

 Intuition

-A hash map is perfect for this.
 We iterate through the array once, incrementing the count for each element.
-Then we look for the element whose count is greater than n/2.
-We can even check as we go and return early the moment we find an element that crosses the threshold.
+We can check the count right after each increment and return early the moment an element crosses the threshold, rather than counting everything first and scanning the map afterward.

 Algorithm